GitMirroring/gnuboot/site/docs/depthcharge/index.md

 x-toc-enable: true
 ...

-**Libreboot 20160907 only.
-This board was dropped in subsequent releases, but may be added again in the future.**

 **This documentation is retained from Libreboot 20160907, but it may also be prudent to check documentation from Libreboot 20160907 itself.
 It is included in the source code archive, for that release.**